vippsas/vipps-developers/test-environment.md

 **Please note:** For production, we only offer
 [Direct capture](common-topics/reserve-and-capture.md#direct-capture)
-for merchants that use Vipps MobilePay through a partner.
+for merchants that use our APIs through a partner.
 In the test environment, you can do this by creating a sales unit where direct capture is allowed.

 #### Limitations of the test environment